← Environmental Law Center← Centro de Derecho Ambiental

 THE NATIONAL COUNCIL OF CONSERVATION AREAS OF THE NATIONAL SYSTEM OF CONSERVATION AREAS,

-2º-Through the National Coordination of the Fire Management Program, it shall represent SINAC in the coordination actions with the other institutions that make up the National Commission on Forest Fires (CONIFOR), other governmental institutions, non-governmental organizations, and international cooperation bodies for the implementation of the Incident Command System (SCI) in the field of forest fires.
+2º-Through the National Coordination of the Fire Management Program, it will represent SINAC in coordination actions with the other institutions that make up the National Commission on Forest Fires (CONIFOR), other governmental institutions, non-governmental organizations, and international cooperation bodies for the implementation of the Incident Command System (SCI) in the field of forest fires.

 Whereas: